 looooool @ the new DVD of "The Visitor" what an entertainingly bad movie

-― How dare you tarnish the reputation of Turturro's yodel (Shakey Mo Collier), Monday, 21 April 2014 15:26 (three years ago) Permalink
+― How dare you tarnish the reputation of Turturro's yodel (Shakey Mo Collier), Monday, 21 April 2014 15:26 (eight years ago) link

 Damn I maybe should have called this thread "pre-2005" because "post-2005" probably includes everything in 2005?
 I'm sure it doesn't matter too much which thread includes 2005 films.